Los Angeles crime family: Fratianno flips

 The fall of the Los Angeles family came when Fratianno became the second American Mafioso to turn state's evidence and testify against the Mafia in court.
 On October 6, 1977, Danny Greene was killed by a car bomb in Ohio, and Ray Ferritto was arrested for the murder.
 Ferritto implicated Fratianno in the planning of the murder, and Fratianno was indicted for charges related to the bombing.
 Fearing for his safety, Fratianno agreed to become a government witness against the Mafia.
 In return for his testimony, he pleaded guilty to the murder charges and received a five-year prison sentence, of which he served 21 months.
-In 1980, after testifying for the government that led to the racketeering convictions of five reputed Mafia figures, Fratianno entered the federal Witness Protection Program.
+In 1980, after his testimony led to the racketeering convictions of five reputed Mafia figures, Fratianno entered the federal Witness Protection Program.
 Fratianno claimed that the Mafia had a $100,000 contract on his life.
 Brooklier, who didn't trust Fratianno, ordered the hit because Fratianno had claimed he was presenting himself as boss of the family, and felt that he was trying to usurp him.

 Fratianno testified against mobsters not only in Los Angeles, but across the entire country.
 Although the Justice Department thought it finally crippled the Mafia in Los Angeles, a Federal Judge gave Brooklier, Sciortino, Michael Rizzitello, Dragna, and Jack LoCicero light sentences ranging from two to five years in 1981 for racketeering and extortion.
 Brooklier still ran the family from his prison cell until he died of a heart attack in 1984.
 With Brooklier's imprisonment, capo Peter Milano quickly stepped up and began running the family in 1981.